Mayankkatheriya/Mct_4/Namisha_Payment-integration/README.md

 ## Shop Now

 Explore our beauty products now!
 Click the "Shop Now" button below to view the available products.
 ![image](https://github.com/Mayankkatheriya/Mct_4/assets/126158413/161afa9f-8dba-4763-8b52-1e07ad99a8cb)

+## Introduction
+This HTML, CSS, and JavaScript-based website allows users to browse various beauty products, add them to the cart, and make secure payments using the Razorpay API.
+The website is designed with a responsive layout and features a modern and attractive design.

 ## Project Structure
 The project is organized into several key directories: